Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Materials and methods

-In our analysis, we have not considered the darker zone situated outside of the largest dashed circle in Figure \ref{fig : ExpSetup}b.
-This dark appearance indicates increased light scattering due to partial pore filling \cite{Page1993,Jain2019}.
-Such radial pore filling gradients around droplets have been characterized with e.g. interferometric methods \cite{Sallese2020,Martinez2024}.
-In such a partially saturated zone, transport is multiphase and not easily modeled by standard capillary flow (Darcy, Lucas-Washburn, see \emph{Theory}).
-In the present study, we focus on the dynamics of the fully saturated zone only (the halo area comprised between the two dashed circles in Figure \ref{fig : ExpSetup}b), where we assume monophasic liquid flow driven by the capillary pressure at the edge of the halo.
+The darker zone situated outside of the largest dashed circle in Figure \ref{fig : ExpSetup}b indicates increased light scattering due to partial pore filling \cite{Page1993,Jain2019}, resulting in radial pore filling gradients that have also been measured elsewhere with interferometric methods \cite{Sallese2020,Martinez2024}.
+In our study, we only focus on the dynamics of the fully saturated zone (the halo area comprised between the two dashed circles in Figure \ref{fig : ExpSetup}b), for several reasons.
+First, this wet zone is defined unambiguously from its uniform appearance in the images (see Figure \ref{fig : ExpSetup}b).
+Second, we know from sorption isotherms that the pressure at the edge of this zone, $\DeltaPc$ should be in the vicinity of the equilibrium pore capillary pressure, $\left( \DeltaPc \right)_\mathrm{eq}$ (see \emph{RH response and Kelvin effect} above).
+Finally, transport within that zone is single-phase (liquid) so that it can be readily modeled with Darcy's law, resulting in a Lucas-Washburn-like equation that is solvable analytically (see \emph{Theory} below).